AvanzaBank/astrix/README.md

 		version = 2,
 		objectMapperConfigurer = LunchApiObjectMapperConfigurer.class
 	)
 	// The service is exported to the service-registry.
-Consumers queries the service-registry to bind to servers.
+Service is bound by Asterix at runtime using service-registry
 	@AsterixServiceRegistryApi(
 		exportedApis = {
-			LunchService.class
+			LunchService.class,
+			LunchAdministrator.class,
+			LunchRestaurantGrader.class
 		}
 	)
 	public class LunchApiDescriptor {
 	}

-## Migration
+## Migration (lunch-api-provider)

 	public interface AsterixJsonApiMigration {